Learn five different tips on how you can create beautiful hanging flower containers that will bloom and thrive all season long.

 Tips for Creating Beautiful Hanging Flower Containers

 As part of Tuesdays in The Garden, I'm sharing five tips on how I create my hanging flower containers for our "Favorite Gardening Tips" theme.
-Don't forget to check out the bottom of the post to see what these other inspiring gardeners are sharing today.

 1. Which Plants to Purchase